 Most children can be managed effectively using the techniques outlined in basic behavior guidance.
 These basic behavior guidance techniques should form the foundation for all of the management activities provided by the dentist.
 Children, however, occasionally present with behavioral considerations that require more advanced techniques.
-The advanced behavior guidance techniques commonly used and taught in advanced pediatric dental training programs include protective stabilization, sedation, and general anesthesia.6 They are extensions of the overall behavior guidance continuum with the intent to facilitate the goals of communication, cooperation, and delivery of quality oral health care in the difficult patient.
-Appropriate diagnosis of behavior and safe and effective implementation of these techniques necessitate knowledge and experience that are generally beyond the core knowledge students receive during predoctoral dental education.
-Dentists considering the use of these advanced behavior guidance techniques should seek additional training through a residency program, a graduate program, and/or an extensive continuing education course that involves both didactic and experiential mentored training.
+These children often cannot cooperate due to lack of psychological or emotional maturity and/or mental, physical, or medical disability.
+The advanced behavior guidance techniques commonly used and taught in advanced pediatric dental training programs include protective stabilization, sedation, and general anesthesia.8 They are extensions of the overall behavior guidance continuum with the intent to facilitate the goals of communication, cooperation, and delivery of quality oral health care in the difficult patient.
+Skillful diagnosis of behavior and safe and effective implementation of these techniques necessitate knowledge and experience that are generally beyond the core knowledge students receive during predoctoral dental education.
+While most predoctoral programs provide didactic exposure to treatment of very young children (ie, aged birth - 2 years), patients with special health care needs, and advanced behavior guidance techniques, hands-on experience is lacking.84 A minority of programs provides educational experiences with these patient populations, while few provide hands-on exposure to advanced behavior guidance techniques.84 "On average, predoctoral pediatric dentistry programs teach students to treat children four years of age and older, who are generally well behaved and have low levels of caries."84 Dentists considering the use of these advanced behavior guidance techniques should seek additional training through a residency program, a graduate program, and/or an extensive continuing education course that involves both didactic and experiential mentored training.